2012 Couloir Campbell Ranch Pinot Noir

-A combination of 80% Pommard and 20% Dijon clone 115, was hand harvested on September 30 into half-ton picking bins and brought directly to the winery.
-The fruit was feathered with dry ice to prevent spoilage and oxidation.
-The bins were placed in cold storage for a 24-hour resting period before processing.
-All of the fruit was then hand-sorted and 35% was fermented as whole clusters to add extra layers of complexity in the final wine.
-The grapes then received a cold soak for seven days to extract maximum color from the Pinot Noir skins, while the chill prohibited the start of fermentation.
-The fruit was removed from refrigeration and allowed to warm to activate the native yeasts.
-One gentle punch down per day ensured minimal tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
-The grapes were then pressed and the wine was gravity fed into eight French oak barrels, three of which were new.
+Each of the three Pinot Noir clones (777, 667 & 115) was hand-harvested separately into half-ton picking bins and brought directly to the winery.
+We feathered dry ice into the bins to prevent spoilage and oxidation, and let the fruit rest in cold storage for a 24-hour period before hand-sorting and processing.
+Half the fruit was fermented as whole clusters to add a layer of complexity and maintain the wine's bright flavor and taste profile.
+The grapes received a cold soak for seven days to extract maximum color from the Pinot Noir skins, while the chill prevented the start of fermentation.
+The fruit was then removed from refrigeration, warming and activating the native yeasts.
+One gentle punch down per day minimized tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
+The grapes were then pressed and the wine was gravity-fed into eight French oak barrels, three of which were new.
 The barrels were initially stirred three times over a six-week period.
 The wine received neither racking, nor fining, nor filtering.

 Variety 100% Pinot Noir

-Barrel Aging 11 Months, 35% new French oak
+Barrel Aging 11 months, 20% new French Oak

 Winemaker Jon Grant